guyinwonder168/database-mcp-server/prd.md

 - **Statelessness:** Connections opened per action and closed/pool returned immediately. **[PARTIAL / NEEDS REVIEW]**
 - **Error Handling:** All errors returned as structured JSON via MCP. **[DONE]**
 - **Logging:** Structured JSON logs to stdout/stderr and a log file (rotation/size limit not required for MVP). **[DONE]**
-- **Tool Discovery:** Implement a standard-compliant `list-tools` MCP action that outputs a complete, machine-readable schema of all available tools, parameters, and responses—matching the detail and structure of `mcp-openapi.yaml` and OpenAPI standards. **[NOT DONE]**
+- **Tool Discovery:** Implement a standard-compliant `list-tools` MCP action that outputs a complete, machine-readable schema of all available tools, parameters, and responses—matching the detail and structure of `mcp-openapi.yaml` and OpenAPI standards. **[DONE]**

 Features not listed above are not required for the MVP and may be implemented in future releases.